Navigating Compliance Challenges

 Document Procedures and Create a Communication Plan: Enhancing Clarity and Coordination

 Organizations must meticulously document their procedures.
-This includes detailing step-by-step retrieval processes, defining roles and responsibilities, and providing .
+This includes detailing step-by-step retrieval processes, defining roles and responsibilities, and providing training.
 A robust communication plan is not just beneficial; it’s essential to ensure that all stakeholders are informed during a disaster.

 • How will information be disseminated?